-g) Research (Section 8)
+g) Research Proposal and Research (Section 8)

+The student will prepare and defend a Research Proposal to develop scientific independence.
 Upon completion of the research for the Ph.D. degree, each student must complete a dissertation and at least one manuscript for publication in the open literature.
 The student's understanding of the research is tested during the Final Oral Examination.
 It is the intent of the Chemistry Department to support all Ph.D. students in good standing for a period of 5 years from the date of entry into the program.
 The rules for this are discussed in Section 9.
 The rules for changing research advisors and the relationship between the M.S. and Ph.D. programs in the MSU Chemistry Department are described in Section 10.